1. Project Background and Technical Requirements

 -

-ERW Pipes: Weld strength ≥95% of base material, outer diameter tolerance ±0.5 mm, compliant with ASTM A53/A135 standards.
+ERW pipes: weld strength ≥ 95 % of base metal, outer diameter tolerance ±0.5 mm, meeting ASTM A53 / A135 standards.

-2.2 BW (Butt Weld) Fittings and Forged Fittings
+2.2 Butt-Weld Fittings and Forged Fittings

 -